chvandorp/stan-immbio/README.md

 Detailed instructions on how to install Stan can be found on the [Stan website](www.mc-stan.org).
 Stan comes as a stand-alone application (cmdstan), but there are a number of interfaces that allows easy Stan access from your favourite scientific programming environment (R, Python, Julia, Matlab, etc.).
 In this workshop, we will mainly use Python (through the Jupyter notebook, see below) and the `cmdstanpy` package to interface with Stan.
 A similar package (cmdstanr) exists for R. Instructions on how to install cmdstanpy can be found [here](https://cmdstanpy.readthedocs.io/en/latest/getting_started.html).

+Intallation steps are also given in the notebook `InstallTest.ipynb` in the `notebooks` directory.

 The cmdstanpy has a convenient function called `install_cmdstan()` which will download and install the `cmdstan` application for you automatically.
 ```py
 ## python shell / jupyter notebook